-Four of the teaching unions which make up the Northern Ireland Teachers' Council have declared industrial action primarily in relation to a pay dispute.
-This includes non-co-operation with ETI.
-Prior to the inspection, the school informed the ETI that none of the staff would be co-operating with the inspectors.
+Four of the teaching unions which make up the Northern Ireland Teachers' Council (NITC) have declared industrial action primarily in relation to a pay dispute.
+This includes non-co-operation with the Education and Training Inspectorate (ETI).
+Prior to the inspection, the school informed the ETI that all of the teachers, including the principal, would not be co-operating with the inspectors.
 The ETI has a statutory duty to monitor, inspect and report on the quality of education under Article 102 of the Education and Libraries (Northern Ireland) Order 1986.
-Therefore, the inspection proceeded and the following limited evaluations are based on the evidence available at the time of the inspection.
+Therefore, the inspection proceeded and the following evaluations are based on the evidence as made available at the time of the inspection.

-2. Views of parents and staff
+2. Views of children, parents and staff

-As a result of the action short of strike, the school did not distribute the online questionnaire information to parents and staff.
-Therefore, it is not possible to report on the views of parents and staff.
+As a result of the action short of strike, the school did not distribute the online questionnaire information to parents and staff nor facilitate the focus group meetings with children.
+Therefore, it is not possible to report on the views of parents, staff and children.